shofel/dotfiles/neovim/readme.md

 #

-TODO : make in-nix plugin config consistent, and independent of `wrapRc`
+TODO (nice to have): make in-nix plugin config consistent, and independent of `wrapRc` TODO : ?autorequire files from dir?
+TODO : explain plugins/ and their header

 ## Features
 - tweak the config as easy as without nix